-I guide one moose hunt with two hunters per year.
+I offer one guided moose hunt in Alaska with two hunters per year.
 When you inquire about this hunt, I answer your questions and I will be your guide.

 Your hunt takes place on a tributary of the famous Yukon River in the heart of Interior Alaska.
-This hunt is conducted during the rut when moose are very active and responsive to calling.
+This Yukon River moose hunt is conducted during the rut when moose are very active and responsive to calling.
 We have seen up to 11 moose at one time with multiple bulls well over the 60 inch range mixed with cows and younger bulls on a hillside.
 Our harvested moose antler spread averages 55 to 65 inches.
 We target large trophy bulls.
 My hunting area has an antler restriction for moose harvested by non residents of: 50" antler spread or 4 brow tines on one side.

 This hunt is ideal for archery and rifle hunters.
 We typically harvest moose with-in 50 yards.
 I do recommend that all archery hunters also bring a rifle as a back up.
 There is times when an archery shot is just not possible on the bull of a lifetime.